flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     Press OFP Request for this specific page and your `W&B` page will show total pax, pax per row and cargo hold (in metric tonnes) which populate automatically.

     Note: this does not start the boarding process.
 Also Cargo will be limited as a protection to a max capacity if the simBrief OFP cargo exceeds the cargo hold limits).

-??? info "Loading Manually"

-    ##### Loading Manually

-    It is possible to input these values manually to customize your passenger loading.
-Please note the following information when customizing your pax loading manually:

-    - To assign a value to a row (station) enter the amount into your scratchpad using the MCDU keyboard and press the relevant LSK next to the desired station.
-    - If inputting a value into the `TOTAL PAX` using LSK1L this will automatically distribute passengers based on an ideal CG.
-    - Make sure to input pax values (either total or individual row-wise values) BEFORE inputting cargo.
-Check-in baggage weight is calculated automatically (Pax * 20 KG).
-    - Once the above weights are accounted for you can input remaining weight (cargo weight) in a `X.X` format denoting metric tonnes.
-        - Cargo weight is limited to max capacity if it exceeds the cargo hold limits.

 #### Board Passengers